 when a patient is uncooperative, unconscious, or unable to take drug via an

-- Parenteral routes are used when localized drug therapy
+- Parenteral routes are used when localized drug therapy is desired.

 But there are major disadvantages.